iza-pik/traveller/README.md

 # Traveller - Smart front end take-home technical test

+## Technical Test Notes

+I have used GraphQL to get and display the cities as expected, Typescript for types and Chakra for the UI components.
+Unit tests have been written using React Testing Library.

 ## Goals

 1. Allow the user to search for cities using the provided input.